Why an emergence package?

 Watch out for so called specialized vendors of emergency goods.
 They charge prizes for dried and canned food that are insane.
 Their sales, in my humble opinion, benefit them more than they do you.
 Better built a rotating stock of normal long lasting food and use what is near the safety date and buy new stuff to add to the stock.

 And I can't stretch this enough: water!
 Purifying is your last resort when no options are left specifically in urban areas.
+And if you do run out of food then know which wild plants are suitable to eat.
+I have found this book on 200 species which is obviously in Dutch but something like this should be available in many languages.

 Subject menu